 Ever since Edward won a Gold Award in college, he has remained heavily involved in the Duke of Edinburgh's Award program.
 He is particularly active when it comes to fundraising for the organizations, and as of May 2012, he had visited more than 25 participating countries.

 Following Edward's 2002 departure from Arden Productions, he became even more dedicated to social causes, including the International Special Projects Group and the Worshipful Company of Haberdashers.

-In 2003, despite life-threatening complications, the Earl and Countess of Wessex welcomed their first child, a daughter named Lady Louis Windsor.
+In 2003, despite life-threatening complications, the Earl and Countess of Wessex welcomed their first child, a daughter named Lady Louise Windsor.
 In 2006, Edward and Sophie appeared in the press when their daughter underwent an operation to repair a congenital eye disorder.
 The following year, the public rejoiced at the birth of the couple’s son, James, Viscount Severn.
 In recent years, the family has resided at Bagshot Park in Surrey, England.